BDanalysis/SVSR/README.md

 --------------------
 There are two folders in SVSR, which are SVSR and SVSR_GUI.
 SVSR include executable file of SVSR whcih can be used by setting parameter in SVSR.sh.
 SVSR_GUI include executable file of SVSR with a GUI and it is easy to use it.
 Thus we mainly discuss the use of SVSR with CLI.

+There are 4 folders in SVSR and these are:

+Datas: This folder contains deault datas

+example:This folder contains 4 examples of the use of SVSR.

+Results:This folder contains the result datas

+tools：This folder containss two useful tools.

 2.Tools
 --------